stevb/website/archetypes/default.md

 ---
 title: "{{ replace .Name "-" " " | title }}"
 date: {{ .Date }}
+summary: "This is where a post summary can go"
 draft: true
 showthedate : true
 ---